 The Fibit Surge was released in early 2015.
 The Fitbit website refers to it as the ‘ultimate fitness superwatch’.
 This device is the most powerful Fitbit with GPS tracking, real time workout statistics and a heart rate monitor.
 But its stepped up specs and touchscreen LCD make it bigger in size and price.
 Plus, it is now in competition with more serious running watches such as Polar and Garmin.

 We have reviewed the Fitbit Charge and the Fitbit Charge HR in one of our earlier articles, and have highly recommended the Fitbit Charge HR as excellent value for money.
 The Charge HR should appeal to someone wanting more advanced activity tracking statistics than a Fitbit Flex or Charge user.
-The Charge HR is only $30 more than the Fitbit Charge, and offers both continuous heart-rate monitoring and a better-designed strap and buckle.
-Spending that extra $30 to purchase the Charge HR is in our opinion definitely worth the added expense.
+The Charge HR costs only slightly more than the Fitbit Charge, and offers both continuous heart-rate monitoring and a better-designed strap and buckle.
+Spending a few extra bucks to purchase the Charge HR is in our opinion definitely worth the added expense.

 But is the Fitbit Surge worth a further additional $100 price tag?